7 Traits Of A Difficult Person, According To The "Difficult Person Test"

 What is the difficult person test?

-The Difficult Person Test is an online quiz designed to determine whether someone is difficult to get along with, inspired by personality research led by clinical psychologist Chelsea Sleep.
+The Difficult Person Test is an online quiz designed to determine whether someone is difficult to get along with, inspired by personality research1 led by clinical psychologist Chelsea Sleep.
 The test measures seven specific traits: callousness, grandiosity, aggressiveness, suspicion, manipulativeness, dominance, and risk-taking.

 The test was created by a website called IDRlabs.
 IDR stands for Individual Differences Research, and they claim to create tests based on peer-reviewed scientific research.
 However, they state that they're not associated with any specific researchers or research institutions, and Sleep has told other media outlets that she wasn't involved in creating the Difficult Person Test.